 Each director elected at the Annual Meeting of Shareholders will serve until the next Annual Meeting (normally held on the second Thursday of May) and until his or her successor shall be elected and qualified.
-Eight of the nominees were elected to their present term of office at the last Annual Meeting of Shareholders on May 8, 1997.
-Directors Kropid and Wright were elected in July 1997 and Director Biehl was elected in January 1998 to fill retirement vacancies (actual and expected) on the Board.
+The nominees were elected to their present term of office at the last Annual Meeting on August 10, 1999.
 The 11 nominees for director receiving the highest number of votes will be elected to serve until the next Annual Meeting.

 The names of the nominees for election to the Board of Directors, the principal occupation of each nominee and his or her employer for the last five years or longer, and the principal business of the corporation or other organization, if any, in which such occupation or employment is carried on, follow.
-James R. Lincicome, having reached the mandatory retirement age and after ten plus years of service on the Board of Directors, will be retiring at this year's Annual Meeting.
-Ralph C. Batastini has decided not to seek reelection to the Board of Directors at this year's Annual Meeting.